 Although I’m not sure it’s wise to encourage kids to use a reflex hammer!

 All up, it’s a very cute felt toy set that’s fun to sew (except for hand-sewing Velcro – I tried to do it with my sewing machine, but it didn’t like my wool felt).

 There was one thing missing from the doctor’s kit that I had to make my own version of.
 Come back in a few days to see what it is and for a new felt tutorial!

 What felt toys have you sewn lately?

-Big Little Felt Universe is available to buy from Amazon and Book Depository.
+Big Little Felt Universe is available to buy from Amazon.